'SNL' ponders prison for Lori Loughlin, Avenatti, Tekashi 6ix9ine

 In a spoof of MSNBC's reality show "Lockup," Kate McKinnon portrayed a tough Loughlin, the actor who is charged with fraud for allegedly paying $500,000 in bribes to help her two daughters get into the University of Southern California.

-Loughlin stood tough as she met with common criminals who challenged tested her mettle.
+Loughlin stood tough as she met with common criminals who tested her mettle.

 "I'm a loco," she proclaimed.